Kankakee

 Contact Us

 If you were the victim of a personal injury accident, you are not alone.
 Millions of people across the country are struggling with the same issues because of someone else’s negligence.
 Although talking to an attorney may be the last thing on your mind, the attorneys at Spiros Law, P.C. want to hear from you.
 Some injuries are temporary while others last a lifetime, but they all require care and attention.
 Contacting an attorney for help could be the first step to permanent healing.
-Call our offices at (217) 328-2828 with any questions or to discuss your situation.
+Call our team at (217) 328-2828 with any questions or to discuss your situation.